neilmpatterson/dotfiles/README.md

 ## Prerequisites: when setting up a new machine

-setup git and clone this repo then install the following using which ever package manager makes sense:
+setup git and clone this repo into your home dir, then install the following using which ever package manager makes sense:

 1. Install gnu stow [https://savannah.gnu.org/git/?group=stow](https://savannah.gnu.org/git/?group=stow)
    once installed cd into dotfiles and run `stow */`